Feu! Chatterton

 Feu!
 Chatterton is a French pop/rock band from Paris formed in 2011 by singer Arthur Teboul.
 Their name is an homage to the poet Thomas Chatterton.

 Career

 Feu!
-Chatterton was formed in 2011 by singer Arthur Teboul, and it includes Antoine Wilson on bass, Clément Doumic on guitars and keyboards, Raphaël De Pressigny on drums, and Sébastien Wolf on guitars and keyboards.
+Chatterton was formed in 2011 by singer Arthur Teboul, and its lineup includes Antoine Wilson on bass, Clément Doumic on guitars and keyboards, Raphaël De Pressigny on drums, and Sébastien Wolf on guitars and keyboards.
+Teboul was inspired by the French singers Léo Ferré, George Brassens, and Serge Gainsbourg, and the band was influenced by rock artists such as Neil Young and Radiohead.

 In 2015, they released their debut album, the critically acclaimed Ici le jour (a tout enseveli), having previously issued the EPs Feu!
 Chatterton (2014) and Bic Medium (2015).
 They followed it with L'Oiseleur in 2018 and Palais d'argile in 2021.
-Singer Arthur Teboul has said that music was important during his childhood and that he was deeply inspired by the French singers Léo Ferré and George Brassens at an early age.
-The band themselves have cited Neil Young and Serge Gainsbourg as their main influences.